appium/appium-mac2-driver/README.md

 appium:skipAppKill | Whether to skip the termination of the application under test when the testing session quits. `false` by default.
 This capability is only going to be applied if `bundleId` is set. appium:prerun | An object containing either `script` or `command` key.
 The value of each key must be a valid AppleScript script or command to be executed prior to the Mac2Driver session startup.
 See [AppleScript commands execution](#applescript-commands-execution) for more details.
 Example: `{command: 'do shell script "echo hello"'}` appium:postrun | An object containing either `script` or `command` key.
 The value of each key must be a valid AppleScript script or command to be executed after Mac2Driver session is stopped.
-See [AppleScript commands execution](#applescript-commands-execution) for more details.
+See [AppleScript commands execution](#applescript-commands-execution) for more details. appium:noReset | Whether to restart the app whose bundle identifier was passed to capabilities as `bundleId` value if it was already running on the session startup (`false`, the default value) or just pick it up without changing the app state (`true`).
+Note that neither of `arguments` or `environment` capabilities will take effect if the app did not restart.

 ## Element Attributes